GABETROLL/holbertonschool-web_front_end/developer_tools/README.md

 13. Select the Avatar image in the header and type $0 in the console.
 Enter.
 What does it return? https://developer.chrome.com/docs/devtools/console/utilities/#recent-many
 14. Type ``console.log(document.title)`` in the DevTools console.
 What does it "print"?
+15. Guess which JS framework this site uses.

+    A. React JS
+    B. Material Design
+    C. Bootstrap
+    D. Angular JS

+    I guessed Bootstrap because of the file names, which contained it a lot.